morhavap/TCR2Rep/README.md

 # TCR2Rep Pipeline (for win64)

 ### Pipeline description :
-The pipeline processes raw TCR sequences and exports a data table containing all IgBlast annotation, clonal assignment and clonal frequency data.
+The pipeline processes raw TCR sequences and exports a data table containing all IgBlast annotation, clonal assignment and clonal frequency data (for the 10 biggest clone).
 The pipeline also performs bioinformatic analyses, such as: clonal size distribution ,  CDR3 lengths distribution and VDJ segments frequencies.

-### Installation (manual):
+## Installation (manual):
 1. **Download** and Install the latest version of **Anaconda** from here:

    https://www.anaconda.com/download